 In the meantime, you can do more testing and digging to discover any other root causes that are keeping your antibodies elevated.
 Stay tuned for my Root Cause Testing article, coming later this summer, that will give you comprehensive guidance on the best tests for Hashimoto’s.

 Final Thoughts – You Can Reduce Your Antibodies!

 I often receive messages from readers who say that they’ve tried everything and are hopeless.
-I want to let you know that there is a hope and that there are so many strategies that can help.
-I’ve highlighted just 30 of the 100+ strategies I’ve identified with my clients over the last few years.
+I want to let you know that there is hope and that there are so many strategies that can help.
+I’ve highlighted just 35 of the 100+ strategies I’ve identified with my clients over the last few years.

 As you can see, there are many interventions and corrective actions that you can currently take to reduce your thyroid antibodies and feel better.
 And there are other strategies that are still emerging.
 Some focus on root causes and others do not.
-I share strategies in my weekly newsletter, be sure to subscribe HERE.
+I share strategies in my weekly newsletter, so be sure to subscribe here.

 If you are just starting your Hashimoto’s journey, I suggest you begin at the top of this list, implementing some healthier dietary strategies and choices.
 Think in particular about food sensitivities.
-My 2015 survey consistently shows that dietary changes and the removal of food sensitivities can make people feel better, faster… and reduce their thyroid antibody levels.
+My 2015 survey results consistently showed that dietary changes and the removal of food sensitivities can make people feel better, faster… and reduce their thyroid antibody levels.